elixir-lang/elixir-lang.github.com/getting-started/mix-otp/introduction-to-mix.markdown

 In this chapter, we will create our first project using Mix and explore different features in  <abbr title="Open Telecom Platform">OTP</abbr>, Mix and ExUnit as we go.

-> This guide requires Elixir v1.9.0 or later.
-You can check your Elixir version with `elixir --version` and install a more recent version if required by following the steps described in [the first chapter of the Getting Started guide](/install.html).
->
 > If you have any questions or improvements to the guide, please reach discussion channels such as the [Elixir Forum](https://elixirforum.com) or the [issues tracker](https://github.com/elixir-lang/elixir-lang.github.com/issues).
 Your input is really important to help us guarantee the guides are accessible and up to date!
 >
 > The final code for the application built in this guide is in [this repository](https://github.com/josevalim/kv_umbrella) and can be used as a reference.